How skills use tools

 grep tool instead.

-• When NOT to use it (searching file contents; use grep instead)
+- When NOT to use it (searching file contents belongs to grep)

 Principles

-2. Include parameter descriptions that explain what each parameter does and what values are valid.
+search_querybeatsq.
+The agent is reading these names to understand what to pass. - Include parameter descriptions that explain what each parameter accepts and what formats are valid.

-3. Set sensible defaults.
+- Set sensible defaults.
 Don’t require parameters that have obvious default values.
+If your skill doesn’t specify a search path, the tool should default to the project root.

-4. Use enums for constrained choices.
+- Use enums for constrained choices.
 If a parameter can only be one of several values, enumerate them.
+The agent will pick from the list instead of guessing.

 Example: good parameter schema